golemhq/golem/README.md

 >Automate end to end tests in minutes, not hours.

 Golem is a complete test automation tool and framework for end-to-end testing.
-It creates powerful, robust and maintainable test suites , yet, it is easy to pick up and learn even without a lot of programming knowledge.
+It creates powerful, robust and maintainable test suites, yet it is easy to pick up and learn even without a lot of programming knowledge.
 It is based on Selenium Webdriver and it can be extended using Python.

 **It can:**
 * Use the Page Object pattern